Wh1t3Rh1n0/ssh-phone-home/README.md

 		CNC_IP=64.233.176.138

-Setup the drone by running the setup script on that machine:
+Setup the drop box by running the setup script on that machine:

-		bash /opt/ssh-phone-home/setup-drone.sh
+		bash /opt/ssh-phone-home/setup-drop-box.sh

-Copy the drone's public SSH key to /opt/ssh-phone-home/id_rsa.pub on the C&C.
+Copy the drop box's public SSH key to /opt/ssh-phone-home/id_rsa.pub on the C&C.

 Setup the C&C server by running the C&C setup script on that machine: